Protection of Vulnerable Adults

 Introduction

-Adult safeguarding describes the function of protecting adults at risk from abuse or neglect.
-It is a shared priority of many public services including Councils, the Police and Health Boards.
+Safeguarding adults at risk refers to protecting those adults at risk from abuse or neglect.
+It is a shared priority of many public services including Local Authorities, the Police and Health Boards.

-This factsheet is concerned with complaints about adult safeguarding by the Council’s Social Services department.
+This factsheet looks at complaints about safeguarding adults at risk by the Local Authority’s Social Services department.

-Complaints about the care of an adult at risk should first be brought to the attention of the Council and considered under the statutory adult safeguarding procedure and the statutory Social Services complaint procedure.
-We will normally expect these procedures to have been used before making a complaint to him.
-However, if there are good reasons why this is not possible we may consider accepting a complaint before then.
+Complaints about the care of an adult at risk should first be brought to the attention of the Local Authority and looked at under the Social Services complaint procedure.
+We will normally expect these procedures to have been followed before making a complaint to us.
+However, if there are good reasons why this is not possible, we may consider accepting a complaint before then.

 What we can do